soleaf/ErRabbit/readme.md

 # Introduction

 ErRabbit(Error Rabbit) is useful error remote tracking service with Visual View.
-Collecting by Log4j and ActiveMQ will make it easy compatible with other programs.
+Collecting by Log4j, slf4j(by Plinio Freire)  and ActiveMQ will make it easy compatible with other programs.

 > Introduction Slide http://www.slideshare.net/ilhoahn50/errabbit